1jour1vin

 Wine rated (2023 guide) 97/100

-The 2020 vintage is truly a Calon of the highest caliber, with absolute distinction, full-bodied and fleshy, but above all vibrant and persistent, with a very long and defined finish.
-It has it all... difficult to resist.
+The 2020 vintage is truly a top-tier Calon, one of the utmost distinction, with a full-bodied, rich texture that is, above all, vibrant and lingering, featuring a long, well-defined finish.
+It has it all... it’s hard to resist.

 About the estate:

-Acquired in 2012 after the death of Denise Gasqueton by the Suravenir insurance group, Calon-Ségur now has its sights set high and is investing heavily in achieving its goals.
-The estate, blessed with exceptional terroir, has proven in the past that it is capable of producing wines that rank among the greatest Médocs.
-Very tight, firm and slow to develop, at their best they possess an extraordinary density and elegance, which is beginning to be found in the latest vintages.
+Acquired in 2012 by the Suravenir insurance group following the death of Denise Gasqueton, Calon-Ségur now has its sights set high and is pulling out all the stops to achieve its goals.
+The estate, blessed with exceptional terroir, has demonstrated in the past its ability to produce wines that rank among the greatest Médocs.
+Very tight, firm, and slow to develop, at their best they possess an extraordinary density and elegance, which we are beginning to see again in the latest vintages.
 Vincent Millet, who came from Château Margaux, has been the technical director since 2006.
-His mission is to improve the quality of the wine by adopting a blending approach that is much more Cabernet Sauvignon-oriented.
-Given the highly successful recent vintages, Calon-Ségur is now establishing itself as one of the most interesting brands in the Médoc.
-As a result, demand continues to grow.
+His mission: to elevate the estate’s quality by adopting a blending approach that places much greater emphasis on Cabernet Sauvignon.
+Given the truly outstanding recent vintages, Calon-Ségur has now established itself as one of the most compelling labels in the Médoc.
+Consequently, demand continues to rise.

 Wine Enthusiast